LOOSE-LIPS/loose-lips-2.0/src/routes/blog/anthony-naples-fog-fm/index.md

   - imported/anthony-naples-fog-fm/image858.jpeg
 description: >-
-  The third LP from Anthony Naples over the last four years, Fog FM, released on June 14, comes out on ANS (note the initials) &mdash; his own sub-label of Incienso, which Naples co-founded with Jenny Slattery.
+  The third LP from Anthony Naples over the last four years, Fog FM, released on June 14, comes out on ANS (note the initials) — his own sub-label of Incienso, which Naples co-founded with Jenny Slattery.
 Judging by the releases on the Incienso catalogue, as well his own personal ANS sub-label, this latest offering fits [...]Read More...
 published: true
 tags: release-review